The Legend of Zelda: Fictional chronology

 On December 21, 2011, to celebrate the 25th anniversary of the series, The Legend of Zelda: Hyrule Historia art book was published by Shogakukan, which contained an official timeline of the fictional chronology of the series up to that point.
-This timeline subsequently posits that following Ocarina of Time, it splits into three alternate routes: in one, Link ultimately fails to defeat Ganon, leading into the Imprisoning War and A Link to the Past, Oracle of Seasons and Oracle of Ages, Link's Awakening, The Legend of Zelda and The Adventure of Link.
+This timeline subsequently posits that following Ocarina of Time, it splits into three alternate routes: in one, Link is defeated by Ganon, leading into the Imprisoning War and A Link to the Past, Oracle of Seasons and Oracle of Ages, Link's Awakening, The Legend of Zelda and The Adventure of Link.
 The second and third, where Link successfully defeats Ganon, lead to a split timeline between his childhood (where Zelda sends him back in time so he can use the wisdom he has gained to warn young Zelda of the horrifying fate of Hyrule) and adulthood (where adult Zelda lives on to try and rebuild her kingdom).
 His childhood continues with Majora's Mask, followed by Twilight Princess and Four Swords Adventures.
 The timeline from his adult life continues into Wind Waker, Phantom Hourglass and Spirit Tracks.

 Released in 2013, A Link Between Worlds takes place six generations after A Link to the Past, and features the Triforce being reunited, and Ganon being resurrected, while 2015's Tri Force Heroes is a direct sequel to A Link Between Worlds, which takes place several years later.